-3.1 The Provost will send the finalized evaluation instrument to University Planning and Analysis (UPA).
-The instrument will be programmed and administered online by UPA to all members of the identified groups of faculty, staff, and others as determined appropriate by the Provost.
+3.1 The Provost will send the finalized evaluation instrument to the Office of Institutional Research and Planning (OIRP).
+The instrument will be programmed and administered online by OIRP to all members of the identified groups of faculty, staff, and others as determined appropriate by the Provost.
 The Provost will notify participants that the online survey is available (See Section 4.1).

 3.2 The data collection procedures will ensure that only those identified as valid survey participants are able to access and complete the survey.

 3.3 Survey results will be anonymous; it will not be possible to identify any given individual from survey records or reports that can or will be shared with others.

 3.5 OIRP will make paper copy surveys available on request.
 All completed paper copy surveys shall be returned unsigned to OIRP using a system that verifies the validity of the evaluator but maintains anonymity.
 OIRP will add all responses from paper surveys into the electronic data base from the online survey, and then destroy the paper surveys.

 4. UNIT OVERVIEW PRESENTATION AND SESSIONS WITH SPECIFIED GROUPS